Shreeja-AirMetro/Github-Notes/Paper-Writing/IEEE Transactions on Vehicular Technology  Special Issue on Low-Altitude Wireless Networks (LAWN).md

 To dos:
 - [ ] What is the research gap , SoA, novelty
-- [ ] Structure of the paper with My contribution and Roshan's contribution
+- [x] Structure of the paper with My contribution and Roshan's contribution
 - [ ] My hws: SoA - RSSI and RSRP of ray tracing from Mm wave mmwave for drone operation
 - [ ] ray tracing for regular ghz frequency possible?
-- [ ] Points to discuss for next meeting
+- [x] Points to discuss for next meeting

 ---

 The paper targets UAV based application in UAM
-UAM with 5G posses significant challenges
-URLLC - Meta modeling - Air-
+UAM with 5G posses significant challenges , Plan UAM network , Multi-technology / multi-link **URLLC - Meta modeling - Air-to-ground and ground to air channel modelling  (find the connection)**

 RIS

+To read
+- [ ] Air-to-ground and ground to air channel modelling
+- [ ] URLLC for LAWN
+- [ ] RSSI and RSRP of ray tracing from Mm wave - mmwave for drone operation
+ - [ ] ray tracing for regular ghz frequency possible
+ - [ ] Novelty of the paper (my side and roshan side)
+ - [ ] To do for simulation part